 The American tree sparrow (Spizelloides arborea) prefers colder climates and spends summers in northern Canada and Alaska, while it winters in the northern parts of the United States.
 It prefers brushy habitats and often mingles in mixed flocks with other sparrows or juncos.
 The rusty cap, which the bird can raise or lower as a small crest, is a good field mark, as is the dark blurry spot in the center of a clear grayish-white breast.
 The rusty eye line, two-toned bill, and white wing bars are other good markings to look for when identifying this sparrow.Continue to 12 of 16 below.

 12 of 16

 Le Conte's Sparrow

-The Le Conte’s sparrow (Ammodramus leconteii) is shy sparrow typically found in central Canada in the summer and along the central Gulf Coast of the United States in the winter after following a narrow migration path through the Great Plains.
+The Le Conte’s Sparrow (Ammospiza leconteii) is a shy sparrow typically found in central Canada in the summer and along the central Gulf Coast of the United States in the winter after following a narrow migration path through the Great Plains.
 The clearest field marks for this marsh-loving sparrow are its broad head streaks washed with rich gold or orange-buff hues and the somewhat wide central white head stripe.
-The gray cheek and gray neck with fine stripes are other good field marks but are... not always as visible.Continue to 13 of 16 below.
+The gray cheek and gray neck with fine stripes are other good field marks but are not always as visible.Continue to 13 of 16 below.

 13 of 16